- Can you start the FAFSA and save it in progress?

 You have several ways to change the school on the TAP application:

-- Go To HESC.ny.gov's Manage My Account page and, using your ID and HESCPin, change the college code.
+- Go To HESC.ny.gov's Student Access, change TAP college code and, using your ID and HESCPin, change the college code.

 - Contact HESC’s call center at 1-888-697-4372 and use the automated system to change the code – you’ll need your HESCPin.